 The groupings in this table are also aligned with the Investment Association Responsible Investment Framework.

-There’s no guarantee the funds will meet their objectives.
-The value of investments and any income taken, can fall as well as rise and isn’t guaranteed.
-Capital at risk.
+There's no guarantee the funds will meet their objectives.
+The value of investments and any income taken can fall as well as rise and isn't guaranteed.
+The final value of a member's pension pot when they come to take benefits may be less than has been paid in.